Stuart Wheeler: Early life and career

 Wheeler was adopted just before his second birthday by an American, Alexander Wheeler, a former Army officer and heir to a banking fortune, and his young wife Betty, daughter of a baronet, Sir John Gibbons.
 The couple also adopted a little girl, Susan, on the same day.

 Wheeler spent his early years growing up on the Leighon Estate in Manaton, Devon.

 He was educated at Eton College.
-He did his National Service with the Welsh Guards, before studying at Christ Church, Oxford, from where he graduated with a second-class degree in law.
+He did his national service with the Welsh Guards, before studying at Christ Church, Oxford, from where he graduated with a second-class degree in law.
 He practised law as a barrister, before becoming an investment banker.
 However, Wheeler found his niche through IG Index, which pioneered spread betting.
 Originally, the company was launched to allow Britons to speculate on gold, when foreign exchange controls made it exorbitantly expensive to actually buy it.

 Politics

 Conservative Party

 Although a successful businessman, Wheeler was not a well-known figure nationally until he donated £5m to the Conservative Party during the 2001 election campaign.
-This was, and remains, the largest single donation ever made to a political party in the United Kingdom.
+This was the largest single donation ever made to a political party in the United Kingdom, until that of Frank Hester.

 In January 2008, Wheeler brought an action against the government, represented by the Prime Minister, Gordon Brown, and the Foreign Secretary, David Miliband, over the government's process of ratification of the Treaty of Lisbon.
 The action sought to prevent the government from completing ratification of the treaty, on the grounds that it was illegal for a government to breach the public's legitimate expectation of adherence to manifesto and other commitments.
 The government, along with the Conservatives and Liberal Democrats, had pledged in their 2005 manifestos to hold a referendum on the European Constitution, which Wheeler held did not have "significant or material differences" from the Treaty of Lisbon.
 This action failed.

 Wheeler was seen as belonging to the right wing of the Conservative Party.
 He supported Liam Fox in the 2005 leadership contest, and switched his support to David Davis against David Cameron in the final run-off.
 He was critical of the leadership of David Cameron during its first few months.

 On 28 March 2009, Wheeler donated £100,000 to the UK Independence Party (UKIP) after criticising David Cameron's stance towards the Treaty of Lisbon and the European Union.
 He said, "If they kick me out I will understand.
 I will be very sorry about it but it won't alter my stance."
 The following day he was expelled from the Conservative Party.